 The University Archives (9,000 cubic feet) serves as the final repository for the historical records of Rutgers University.
 Its primary purpose is to document the history of the University and to provide source material for administrative use and for researchers who seek to evaluate the University's impact on the history of American social, cultural, and intellectual development.
 Included are records of administrative and academic units, student organizations, theses and dissertations, photographs, memorabilia, and personal papers of faculty, students, and alumni.

-Although selected materials (including large manuscript collections and many university records) are stored in the Annex, all collections are available for use only in the Special Collections and University Archives reading room, located in Alexander Library.
+Although selected materials (including large manuscript collections and many university records) are stored off-site, all collections are available for use only in the Special Collections and University Archives reading room, located in Alexander Library.